agentbellnorm/dativity/README.md

 #### Basic functionality
 Given a process definition and a set of collected data, Dativity can answer questions like:
 * What actions can be performed next?
-* What actions can be performed by role X (user, system, officer...)
+* What actions can be performed next by role _r_
 * What actions have been performed?
-* Is action X allowed?
+* Can action _a_ be performed?
-* What data is required for action X?
+* What data is required for action _a_?

 #### Invalidating
-Sometimes a user goes has to go back and change data.
+Sometimes a user goes back and modify data.
 Then all data that is produced 'subsequently' has to be invalidated.
 Dativity has support for this type of scenario, where the case is 'rewinded' to the action that was re-done.
 Previously entered data is kept, but 'uncommitted', and depending actions need to be performed again.
 [see example.](#invalidation)